-Many people love having tame and trained birds as pets.
+Many people love taming and training birds as pets.
 Opinions vary as to which birds may be the most amenable to bonding, but many birds make great companions.

 First-time bird owners are often advised to start with a young bird, as it is often easier to tame and train a young animal than one who is older.
 Certain pet stores or bird specialty retailers will hand-raise the birds from babies so they become acclimated with humans very early on.